kadukeitor/flood/README.md

 Flood is a minimalistic application (less than 5k) written in Flutter intended to be played in Android and iOS.

 ## Technical Details
-- Just one package imported (shared_preferences) that allow users to store their high scores
+- Just one package imported (shared_preferences) that allow users to store their high scores.
-- Reformatted with `dartfmt`
+- Reformatted with `dartfmt`.
 - Orientation locked to `portrait`.

 ## Features